aiven/devportal/docs/products/postgresql/howto/postgresql-debezium-cdc.rst

 .. _h_b915a23266:

-Ensuring Debezium gracefully survives a PostgreSQL node replacement
+Ensure Debezium gracefully survives a PostgreSQL node replacement
 -----------------------------------------------------------------

 To prevent data loss (Debezium missing change events) in the event of a